reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 - Is it important to point about that $q_i$ is a relative joint?
 Absolute joints?
 What is the different?
 - Can we use complex numbers instead?
 - How to derive the inverse kinematics?
-- What is the dynamics of this RR robot?
+- What are the dynamics of this RR robot?
-- Two different ways to define DH parameters?
+- Two different ways to define Denavit–Hartenberg (DH) parameters?
 - Are you hinting on the recursive Newton-Euler algorithm?

-Or, you might have questions regarding some stuff I skipped over.
+Or, you might have questions regarding some stuff I intentionally skipped over.
 For example,
 - What does kinematics mean?
 - What are trigonometric identities?
 - What is an end-effector?
 - Why are three indexes necessary to describe a vector?
-- What is a unit-sphere $q_i \in \mathbb{S}^1$?
+- What is a unit circle $q_i \in \mathbb{S}^1$?
 - Why are we using homogeneous transformation matrices?
 - How to use transformation matrices?
 - What are DH parameters?